thuang6/platform-resource-manager/prm/README.md

 # Intel® PRM plugin

-This readme describes the Intel® Platform Resource Manager (Intel® PRM) plugin for the Orchestration-aware Workload Collocation Agent (OWCA).
+This readme describes the Intel® Platform Resource Manager (Intel® PRM) plugin for the Workload Collocation Agent (WCA).

 ## Description

 The Intel® PRM plugin uses hardware and OS metrics to build a model and detect contention.

-For OWCA details, including an installation guide, refer to [OWCA](https://github.com/intel/owca).
+For WCA details, including an installation guide, refer to [WCA](https://github.com/intel/workload-collocation-agent).

-## Required OWCA labels
+## Required WCA labels

 You must pass the following labels to the `detect` API function: